pgRouting/workshop/docs/chapters/chapter-7.rst

   :linenos:
   :start-after: 7_10

-:ref:`Solution to Chapter 7 Exercise 10`
+:ref:`Query results for chapter 7 exercise 11`

 .. note:: Try the function with ``little_net`` and a combination of the interesting places: